UCI-EECS113-Spring17/Nin10do/docs/source/8b_iop_applications.rst

 The IOP's configurable switch can be used to route signals between the physical interface, and the available internal peripherals in the IOP sub-system.

+The configurable switch is covered in the next section on *IO Processors: Using peripherals in your applications*.

 Software requirements
 ==========================